Immune-Mediated Haemolytic Anaemia (IMHA) in Dogs

 IMHA is a serious disease and not all pets will respond to treatment.
 It is estimated that 50-75% of dogs respond well to treatment, however, the remaining cases may not survive or require euthanasia, due to lack of response to treatment or complications of the disease such as blood clots.
 Often those that are going to respond to treatment do so quickly, and a study found that most dogs who survived the first 14 days after diagnosis were still doing well at 6 months.

 Patients who respond to treatment will need to take immuno-suppressants long term.
 Once they are stable, treatment can be very gradually withdrawn.
-Often one medication is stopped at a time, and typically the dose is reduced by 25% every few weeks – although this is case dependant and will be tailored to each pet.
+Often one medication is stopped at a time, and typically the dose is reduced by 25% every few weeks – although this is case dependent and will be tailored to each pet.
 PCV is monitored closely throughout.
 Some patients will tolerate this well and eventually cope without medication, while others may need some degree of treatment for life.

 Once a pet has had IMHA, they are at risk for relapse months or years later.
 There is no need to continue treatment if PCV is stable, however, monitoring every 6-12 months is wise and any clinical signs should be promptly investigated.